 Nicaragua Travel Guide – Know before you go

 This is a complete Nicaragua travel guide that includes lots of relevant and helpful information such as the best time to visit, the top places to see, and amazing things to do in Nicaragua.
-In this Nicaragua blog, I also explain things like the CA-4 visa, how much things cost, and a few different budgets to accommodate all types of travelers!
+I also explain things like the CA-4 visa, how much things cost, and a few different budgets to accommodate all types of travelers!

 In this Nicaragua travel guide, I dive into everything you need to know before you go and also how to have the most amazing experience you can imagine!